-Finally, if you are looking for your student to improve their critical thinking skills and be kept busy then cool math games has a lot of free value to offer.
+Finally, if you are looking for your student to improve their critical thinking skills and be kept busy, then cool math games have a lot of free value to offer.

 Playground math is very focused on the education side by connecting all games to common core math standards.